matuszewskijan/jekyll-now/_posts/2022-12-03-How-to-deploy-multiple-apps-on-single-server-with-Capistrano.md

 append :linked_files, *%w[config/database.yml config/master.key config/credentials.yml.enc]
 ```

+***
+*Some people will say that it's a dirty hack: yes it is in some way.
+But in programming you always have to take some trade-offs.
+Here we traded the possiblity of configuring each application(as we'll have only one config for everything) for the possiblity of performing quick experiments on different domains.*

+*Cost-wise this implementation took us minutes reusing already owned server.
+If the experiment will be a success then it shuldn't be difficult to move the app to it's separate server to have a fully-fledged deployment configuration.*

+*We decided that in the current moment the trade-off is worth it.*

+***

 We're defining a list of application names that are allowed on our server.
 Users deploying the app will have to provide an `APPLICATION` environment variable, an error will be raised when it's missing.

 The `set :application, ENV['APPLICATION']` is essential here.
-The change in the `application` directive is making Capistrano deploy all of the files to a different directory.
+The change in the `application` directive is making Capistrano deploy all of the files to a *different directory*.

 We also have to define `linked_files` with a list of the files that should be different between applications.
 In this case, it's a different set of database credentials, `master.key` file and different Rails encrypted credentials.
 If you're unfamiliar with `linked_files` then see [capistrano-linked-files](https://github.com/runar/capistrano-linked-files).